kirolossedra/Rogers-Experiment/README.md

 ### Improvements

 * [x] Use unified timestamps in all files, logs, latency, iperf
+* [x] Only generating the logs one time per experiment instead of generating multiple files for each AP
 * [x] RF Improvement placing on plastic shelf instead of placing directly on concrete
 * [x] Decreasing Tx power to allow for roaming to happen in 2AP experiment
 * [ ] Prepare downlink and uplink scripts both with showing retr